cheneyveron/clover-x79-e5-2670-gtx650/README.md

 And, you must install with nv_disable=1 or impossible to go into system.

-After installation, run AGDPfix.app.
-After Fixing, go to /System/Library/Extensions/AppleGraphicsControl.kext/Contents/PlugIns/AppleGraphicsDevicePolicy.kext/Contents/Info.plist

-change ConfigMap one of the Models to your SMIBIOS, in my config that is Mac-F65AE981FFA204ED
+Make sure the Model in SMIBIOS is not changed.
+In my config that is Mac-F65AE981FFA204ED otherwise graphic card will fail to start.

-then reboot and remove nv_disable=1

 ## Netcard: Rtl8100/8600